 - Add the yoghurt.
 Roughly mix it with a fork and then get in with your hands to form a shaggy ball.
 If the dough is too sticky, add more flour – one tablespoon at a time.

 - Tip the dough onto a lightly floured work surface and gently knead for a minute.
-The dough won’t be as elastic as bread dough, but it should form a smooth ball.
+The dough won’t be elastic like bread dough, but it should form a ball of slightly sticky dough.
+You can also do this in a food processor with a dough blade.

 Rest the dough for 15 minutes